 Our collective is both Indigenous and non-Indigenous.
 We span generations and hold wide-ranging experience in the areas of law and governance, sustainable enterprise, cultural restoration, biodiversity conservation, Earth’s living systems, engineering, artistry, education, and design.

 In this time, when interconnected ecological, climate, and health crises threaten our collective survival, the world is increasingly looking to Indigenous peoples for solutions.
 The diversity amongst Indigenous peoples’ and knowledge systems cannot be overstated - the multitude of Indigenous identities is incredibly wide-ranging.
-Despite this expansive diversity, a commonality that many of us share is our understanding of connection to life on Earth as kin relatives, which means that our starting place to meet global crises is relational and intersectional.
+Despite this expansive diversity, a commonality that many share is an understanding of connection to life on Earth as kin relatives, which means that our starting place to meet global crises is relational and intersectional.
 A kin-centric approach shifts how we relate to the Earth and to each-other: instead of being land-owner with rights of resource extraction, we are child to Mother with responsibilities of care.
 In the same breath, it is important to step away from romanticised realities of Indigenous approaches and state clearly: we too, are colonised peoples.
 Much has been lost and the impact of our colonisation is felt in the disconnection, addiction, poor health, education and criminal realities of our day.

 We as RIVER are drawn together by a shared calling for healing reconnection—to ourselves, to our languages and heritage, to our responsibilities, and most of all to our common Mother: Earth.
 From many leverage points, we are creating space to evolve societal systems and grow international solidarity between peoples pushing for change in our various communities.